 How to embrace complexity?

-More and more, business leaders are confronted with evolutions that impact their businesses.
-This ever-increasing complexity raises a lot of challenges, discussed at Callebaut Collective’s newest initiative, ‘Talks’.
-In the Talks, Callebaut Collective interrogates high-level specialists before a selected audience of marketers and other business leaders.
+More and more business leaders are confronted with evolutions that impact their businesses and create a lot of chaos.
+This ever-increasing complexity raises a lot of challenges.
+How can we embrace the chaos and complexity in order to reorient our business strategy?
+During our first ‘Talks’ session, Callebaut Collective interrogates high-level specialists before a selected audience of marketers and other business leaders.

 In its first edition, both Jan Van Biesen (station manager Studio Brussel) and Guy Wollaert (former Senior Vice President and Chief Technical and Innovation Officer at Coca-Cola Company) were interviewed about how to stay on top of marketing your products and services.